-(1) Unless a support order provides otherwise, a child support obligation that specifies a specific amount for a specific child terminates with respect to that child automatically and without any action by the obligor to reduce, modify,

-- or terminate the order when the requirements of § 2006(i) of this Title have been met. - On the children that is not based on and does not otherwise specify a specific amount for each child continues in the full amount until all of the children for whose benefit the order was made are 18 years old unless modified by the Court.
+- (1) Unless a support order provides otherwise, a child support obligation that specifies a specific amount for a specific child terminates with respect to that child automatically and without any action by the obligor to reduce, modify, or terminate the order when the requirements of § 2006(i) of this Title have been met. - Unless a support order provides otherwise, a child support obligation for two or more children that is not based on and does not otherwise specify a specific amount for each child continues in the full amount until all of the children for whose benefit the order was made are 18 years old unless modified by the Court.
 The obligor may request modification of the child support obligation under such an order when one or more of the children become 18 years old.
-Upon such request, the Court shall determine the new child support obligation under all applicable provisions of this subchapter on the basis of the income of the parties at the time the modification is sought. - (f) Form.
+Upon such request, the Court shall determine the new child support obligation under all applicable provisions of this subchapter on the basis of the income of the parties at the time the modification is sought.

+- (f) Form.
 The Band Authority shall prepare and make available to Court administrators, obligors, and persons to whom child support is owed a form to be submitted by the obligor or the person to whom child support is owed in support of a motion for modification of an order for support or for contempt of court. - (g) Child Care Exception.
 Child care support must be based on actual child care expenses.
 The Court may provide that a decrease in the amount of child care support based on a decrease in actual child care expenses is effective as of the date the expense is decreased.